 Use worse holds but put them closer together.

 Use small or directional feet, requiring the climber to use body tension or pull or push (in a direction other than straight down) with the feet rather than just stand.

 Instead of orienting holds in relatively horizontal positions, try more often to rotate them between 10 and 2 o'clock, and 4 and 8 o'clock.

 Step by step, I suppose I would say the best way to get better at this is to create boulders from existing holds on the wall.
-I will start with one or two starting hands, and then select the next handhold to move to.
-The next step, before just choosing the handhold(s) in the next movements, is to consider the feet.
+I will start with one or two start hands and then select the next handhold to move to.
+The next step, before just choosing the handhold(s) in the next movement, is to consider the feet.
 I prefer to set visualizing the feet, and thus body position, for every movement rather than choose an entire sequence of handholds and then assume tracking or put feet on afterward.

 Also, if you really want to get better at it, don't try each move as you go.
 Try to visualize the entire boulder or route, and then try the whole thing.
 Only in this way will you be able to evaluate whether you are gauging distances, quality of holds, and body positions accurately.
 It is all trial and error and eventually you can begin to visualize what is possible outside of your own current ability, or as I often do, for other climbers both below and above my ability.